HappyTetrahedron/penguard/README.md

 Penguard Discovery Server

-:   allows guardians to find each other more easily.
-Guardians can
+:   allows guardians to find each other easily.
+Guardians register with
-    register with the Discovery Server.
-The server keeps a list of all Penguard groups.
+    the Discovery Server.
+The server keeps a list of all currently active Penguard groups, including information on the group’s guardians and penguins.
 Guardians can request information on a specific group.
-The server will reply with all IP addresses of all guardians within that group, such that the new guardian can communicate with the other group members.
-Furthermore, guardians can register new groups on the server.
+The server will reply with all IP addresses and ports of all guardians within that group, such that the new guardian can communicate with the other group members.
+Furthermore, the server will send information on the penguins being guarded by the group.
+Guardians can register new groups on the server.
 When a guardian stops the Penguard service, it is deregistered at the server and removed from its group.
 The server will automatically purge empty groups.
-The Penguard Discovery Server should be an optional component.
-When no server is present, guardians exchange the necessary information via broadcast packets on the local network.

 Calibration
 -----------